jitsi/handbook/docs/dev-guide/contributing.md

     ````
   * Java: Use package imports (package.*) and DO NOT import classes themselves.

-* Java: Opening braces MUST be on their own line (especially those beginning a method).
+* Java: Opening braces MUST be on their line (especially those beginning a method).

 * Use 4 spaces to indent everything.
 Instruct your IDE **not to use tabs under any circumstance** and replace them with spaces.

-* Do not use double negative when naming properties, variables or methods/functions.
+* Do not use double negatives when naming properties, variables, or methods/functions.

 ### Naming